usnistgov/BF/content/en/Info/BF Classes/_CDS/DSV.md

 	</tr>
 	<tr>
 			<td>Mechanism </td>
-	<td>Mechanism operation attribute type – Shows how the operation is performed.</td>
+	<td>Mechanism operation attribute type – Shows how the operation the operation with a bug or faulty operand is performed.</td>
 	</tr>
 	<tr>
 			<td>   Hash + RND </td>